pelias/documentation/leaflet-geocoder.md

 ## Search for places on the map

-1. On the map, type a place name or address in the Search box.
+1. On the map, type `555 12th` in the Search box.
 As you type, the text automatically completes to suggest matching results.
-2. Click a result in the list to zoom and add a point to the map at that location.
+2. In the results list, find the entry for `555 12th Street, Oakland, CA` and click it in the list to zoom and add a point to the map at that location.
 (The point is only on your map, and does not update OpenStreetMap.)

     ![Entering an address to find on the map](images/geocoder-address-search.png)

 Mapzen Search uses a [variety of open data sources](https://mapzen.com/documentation/search/data-sources/), including OpenStreetMap.
-In some cases, you may be unable to find the location you are expecting, which could be an indicator that the data has limitations or the location is not in the source dataset.
-Part of the power of open data is that you can modify the source data yourself and improve the quality for everyone.
+If you unable to find a location, it could be a software issue, or also an indicator that the place is missing or incorrect in the source dataset.
+Part of the power of open data is that anyone can modify the source data and improve the quality for everyone.

-If you think you have found an issue with the data or get unexpected search results, you can add an issue to the [Pelias GitHub repository](https://github.com/pelias/pelias/issues).
+However, because the geocoder is still under development and considered experimental, if you are getting unexpected search results, please add an issue to the [Pelias GitHub repository](https://github.com/pelias/pelias/issues).
+The developers can investigate and determine if the problem is caused by software or data, and work to fix it either way.

 ## Walkthrough summary and next steps